-- Written by Catriona Valenta, M.D., Giessen, Germany Catriona Valenta, M.D., Giessen, Germany
+- Contributed by Catriona Valenta, M.D., Giessen, Germany Catriona Valenta, M.D., Giessen, Germany

 "Today people cannot believe anything unless it is logical.
 God is truth and truth is logical.
 There can be no perfection in ignorance"

 Thus spoke Rev Moon back in 1974 to an audience in New York’s Madison Square Garden (MSG).